apasigo/2rpnet/Teste  SysAdmin 2RP net.md

 ```

 ```
-Sobre a Regra de aberta, as mesmas foram criadas dentro do Zabbix instalado na instancia e dentro do monitoring do GCC como redundancia.
+Sobre a Regra de alerta, as mesmas foram criadas dentro do Zabbix instalado na instancia e dentro do monitoring do GCC como redundancia.
 ```

 ```